cdemi/Bing-Wallpaper-2.0/README.md

 ## Install

-1. Extract the zip file to a permanent location of your choosing.
+1. Extract the downloaded zip file to a permanent location of your choosing.
 For example: `C:\Program Files (x86)\Bing Wallpaper\`
 2. _(Optional)_ Add a `config.json` file in that folder with customizations:

 ```json